Taiwan countryintel banner

 Employment termination

-Any termination of an employment contract must be according to the circumstances that are specifically allowed (that is either termination with notice and severance pay or termination without notice or severance pay)
+Any termination of an employment contract must be according to the circumstances specifically allowed by law, either termination with notice and severance pay or termination without notice where lawful cause exists.

 eor